About Records Management at U.Va.

 - the maintenance of currently-active, administratively-useful, public records;

-The University requires all faculty and staff to cooperate with the University Records Officer and adhere to the provisions of the Public Records Act, the regulations of the Library of Virginia and of the University concerning public records.
+The University requires all faculty and staff to cooperate with the University Records Officer and adhere to the provisions of the Virginia Public Records Act, the regulations of the Library of Virginia, and University policies concerning public records.

 To assist U.Va. offices and departments, Records Management offers the following services: